 Logan West Virginia Walking Tour

-A work in progress, this tour will include several historic buildings and other landmarks in downtown Logan.
+This short walking tour will include several historic buildings and other landmarks in downtown Logan.

 Originally built as the Logan Train Depot, the city of Logan's City Hall has a rich history.
 Today, it also houses the City of Logan Police Department and Fire Department.